XRPLF/xrpl-dev-portal/docs/infrastructure/configuration/peering/use-a-peer-reservation.md

     ssZkdwURFMBXenJPbrpE14b6noJSu
     ```

-    **Warning:** All servers should have unique `[node_seed]` values.
+    {% admonition type="danger" name="Warning" %}All servers should have unique `[node_seed]` values.
 If you copy your config file to another server, be sure to remove or change the `[node_seed]` value.
-Keep your `[node_seed]` secret; if a malicious actor gains access to this value, they could use it to impersonate your server in XRP Ledger peer-to-peer communications.
+Keep your `[node_seed]` secret; if a malicious actor gains access to this value, they could use it to impersonate your server in XRP Ledger peer-to-peer communications.{% /admonition %}

 4. Restart your `rippled` server: